paulklemm/regression-heatmap-paper/Cover Letter.md

     * Added new subsection *Iterative Design Based on Expert Feedback* to explain how expert feedback was incorporated in the design
     * Subsection *Abstracting Regression Results*: Explained how expert feedback is included in selecting the respective regression metrics
     * Paragraph *Hypothesis-Free and Hypothesis-Based Analysis*: Motivated the different approaches with examples from the epidemiological application domain
+    * [Reviewer 2] Justified selection of colour and object size parameters for the visualization with expert feedback
   * *5 System Design*
     * Section starts with a motivation why web-based techniques are well suited for the epidemiological application domain
     * Added expert input in Subsection *System Paradigm and Components*
     * Created new paragraph Selecting and Scaling the Descriptive Regression Metric
     * Paragraph *3D Prism as Data Mini-Map* goes into details on early prototypes of the 3D prism and why these designs were discarded
+    * [Reviewer 2] Justified selection of selection techniques

 Additional/Minor Changes
 ------------------------